alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 As we have seen,
 Albert Einstein took a classical world and quantized it, creating a coherent picture that left out any mysterious substances.
+He also helped us understand how such a world made of particles could work, doing pioneering work in many branches of Physics
+(and opening up a few others).

 We will soon continue our journey exploring quantum entropy.